-From foie gras profiteroles to pizzas topped with tatsoi, the dishes that define Portland’s food scene celebrate some of the best parts of living here: Local produce, artistic honesty, and plain-old playfulness.
-They tell stories of the people who live here — The cultural capital of a relatively young state, Portland is a city of immigrants and expats, bringing culinary traditions from Vietnam, Norway, and everywhere in between.
-Our food tells stories from around the world in a language of local ingredients, with humor, honesty, and remarkable creativity.
+From foie gras profiteroles to pizzas topped with tatsoi, many of the dishes that define Portland’s food scene celebrate some of the best parts of living here — local produce, artistic honesty, and plain-old playfulness.
+They tell stories of the people who live here: The cultural capital of a relatively young state, Portland is a city of immigrants and expats, bringing culinary traditions from Vietnam, Norway, and everywhere in between.
 Below, find the dishes that define us.

 Note: Health experts consider dining out to be a high-risk activity for the unvaccinated; it may pose a risk for the vaccinated, especially in areas with substantial COVID transmission.Read More